 In December 2022, the Company announced a distribution agreement with WEP Clinical Ltd., or WEP, in connection with an early access program for DANYELZA in Europe.
 There are no regulatory-based or sales-based milestone payments or royalty arrangements under this distribution agreement.
 The Company recognizes revenue when WEP obtains control of the product upon delivery.
 The Company invoices WEP based on the terms of the distribution agreement, where a portion is billed upon shipment of product and the unbilled portion is billed at a later date based on terms of the distribution agreement.
-The Company has an unconditional right to the unbilled portion of the receivable and the Company estimates that the receivable will be collected within one year and therefore has recorded the balance at December 31, 2023, within accounts receivable on the Consolidated Balance Sheets.
+The Company has an unconditional right to the unbilled portion of the receivable and the Company estimates that the receivable will be collected within one year and therefore has recorded the balance at December 31, 2024, within accounts receivable on the Consolidated Balance Sheets.
+The unbilled accounts receivable from WEP was immaterial as of December 31, 2024.